-The public meeting was held on November 11.
+The first public meeting was held on December 2, 2013.
 The key documents from the meeting are available on the City of Madison website.
 The documents include:

 Please follow this link to see the above documents www.cityofmadison.com.